 - immediately, if rent is paid in cash

 - within 72 hours, if rent isn’t paid in cash.

 A receipt is not legally required when the rent is paid:

 - from a tenant’s bank account by automatic payment

-- by non-negotiable personal cheque drawn on the tenant’s bank account
+- by non-negotiable personal cheque from the tenant’s bank account

-- into an account operated by the landlord only for the tenancy (and any other tenancies of the landlord)
+- into the landlord's account, if the account is only used for the tenancy (and any of the landlord's other tenancies)

-- by automatic deduction from the tenant’s pay or benefit into the landlord’s bank account.
+- automatically from the tenant’s pay or benefit into the landlord’s bank account.